MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -ProxyCredential
-Credentials for a proxy server to use for the remote call
+Credentials for a proxy server to use for the remote call.

 ```yaml
 Type: PSCredential